irfanzim/Excel-Sales-and-Finance-Analytics/README.md

 ### Acknowledgments

 This project was completed based on a guided project from **Codebasics**.
-While the core dataset and problem statement were provided.